Author has written 13 stories for Harry Potter, Discworld, Stargate: SG-1, Bible, Once Upon a Time, and Mama.

 (I hope that better geeks would agree that I meet the requirements to deserve the title of geek.)

 Harry Potter series is just perfect for fanfiction.
-I find it well-written and a good read, but with lot of inconsistencies, and it gives lot of openings to build your own version of Harry Potter universe or to make a crossover.
+I find it well-written and a good read, but with lot of openings to build your own version of Harry Potter universe or to make a crossover.

 My first story, "Harry Potter, our Lord" was started as a project of writing a huge crossover, but still making it a well-written story.
 That is why I needed to make a pause at the place where I did so that I would avoid messing it up.
 (It was already a very convoluted story.)